cocozxh/CS-IOC5008/HW1/readme.md

   |    |  +- 000005.jpg
   +- training_labels.csv
 ```
+### Training data
-All categories of training data are in one directory, so we should prepare the training data using [daataset.py](https://github.com/cocozxh/CS-IOC5008/blob/main/HW1/dataset.py).
+All categories of training data are in one directory, so we should prepare the training data using [dataset.py](https://github.com/cocozxh/CS-IOC5008/blob/main/HW1/dataset.py).
 Then the training data directory is structured as:
 ```
 training data
   +- Acura Integra Type R 2001
-  |  +- 000406.jpg
+  |  +- 000406.jpgra
   |  +- 000408.jpg
   +- Acura RL Sedan 2012
   |  +- 000091.jpg